 Even though clinical rotations happen outside of the classroom, the tests continue.
 The only difference is these tests typically come in the form of hands-on work that impacts real patients.
 You need to be ready for what comes your way.

-It all boils down to preparation, according to Dr. Barbara Bergin, Orthopaedic Surgeon.
+It all boils down to preparation, according to Dr. Barbara Bergin, an orthopaedic surgeon.
 “Be prepared,” Dr. Bergin stresses.
 “Whether it's having your lab work or x-rays readily available, or studying up on a case, just be prepared.”

 6. Be on time

 This may seem obvious, but it’s worth emphasizing.
 Remember that your professionalism and general competency in the field is being evaluated.
 It seems small, but having good habits like being punctual can make a big difference in how you are perceived.

 “Always be on time, especially for rounds.”

 “Always be on time, especially for rounds,” Dr. Bergin warns.
 “Your resident or attending might not say anything to you for being late, but there will be this underlying doubt regarding your interest and availability.”

 7. Develop professional habits and stick to them

 The intensity of academia for medical students typically involves years devoted to lecture halls, essays, and exams, all of which limit the amount of time they can spend developing professional habits necessary for the clinical setting.